justmogen/gym_fit/README.md

 # gym_fit
-Conatins animations and youtube videos for different exercises
+Contains animations and youtube videos for different exercises